arinmirza/vrpms/README.md

 ### Deployment

 Commit and push the changes to `main` branch.
 The serverless function will automatically be deployed in ~20 seconds.
-You can run the deployed function [at this link](vrpms.vercel.app).
+You can run the deployed function at https://vrpms.vercel.app